How a white nationalist rally turned deadly in Charlottesville

 What happened?

-- Counterprotesters met white nationalists and other right-wing groups at the site of Saturday's event hours before the rally was set to start.
+- Counterprotesters met white nationalists and other right-wing groups at the site of Saturday's "Unite the Right" event hours before the rally was set to start.

 - Clashes broke out and police began to disperse crowds.